Shining Light on Symbolic Sunflower Meaning

 Sunflower meaning is mostly derived from solar (sun) symbolism which deals with…

 Actually, the symbolism of water comes into play with sunflower meaning too.
-According to Ted Andrews in his book Nature-Speak (see link below to purchase this awesome book), water builds up in the cells of the shady side of the sunflower's stem and pressure forces the blossoming head in a steady arc toward the direction of light.
+According to Ted Andrews in his book Nature-Speak (awesome book), water builds up in the cells of the shady side of the sunflower’s stem and pressure forces the blossoming head in a steady arc toward the direction of light.
 Water carries powerful symbolism of force, emotion, cleansing and purification.
 Check out more water symbolism here.

 Check out these great reference books, which I highly recommend.
 These have been mentioned, or have inspired me in the writing of this article.